Singin' in the Rain: Adaptations

-Stage adaptationThe Broadway musical Singin' in the Rain was adapted from the motion picture, and the plot of the stage version closely adheres to the original.
-Directed and choreographed by post-modern choreographer Twyla Tharp, the opening night cast starred Don Correia as Don Lockwood, Mary D'Arcy as Kathy Selden, Richard Fancy as Roscoe Dexter, Faye Grant as Lina Lamont, and Peter Slutsker as Cosmo Brown.
+The musical Singin' in the Rain was adapted from the motion picture, and the plot of the stage version closely adheres to the original.
+Directed and choreographed by post-modern choreographer Twyla Tharp, the opening night cast at the London Palladium in 1983 starred Don Correia as Don Lockwood, Mary D'Arcy as Kathy Selden, Richard Fancy as Roscoe Dexter, Faye Grant as Lina Lamont, and Peter Slutsker as Cosmo Brown.
 The musical opened on July 2, 1985, at the Gershwin Theatre after 39 previews, and ran for 367 performances, closing on May 18, 1986.

+A comic book adaptation was published as Eastern Color Movie Love #14 (April 1952).